 - i.
 The number of outside stored vehicles awaiting repair is limited to no more than 5 or 1 per service bay, whichever is greater.
-Stored vehicles must have a current tag. - ii.
+Stored vehicles must have a current tag and inspection sticker. - ii.
 Accessory junkyards including the storage of vehicles used for parts are not permitted.